ManuelBuslon/wdio-testrail-tags-reporter/README.md

 - If you had to stop the execution (hence, the run was not closed), you can run back the execution on the same TestRail run with --dry.
 This will report the results to the latest open run.

-- User --closeRun to close the run after finishing the tests
+- Use --closeRun to close the run afters the tests

 Mark your tests names with the IDs of TestRail test cases.
 Ensure that your test case IDs are separated with a blank space from the test description.

+During the run a file runId.txt will be created, this file should be added to gitignore

 ### Examples

     it("C123 C124 Authenticate with invalid user", () => {})